Eurasian wolf: Decline

 In Central Europe, wolves were dramatically reduced in number during the early 19th century, due to organized hunts and reductions in ungulate populations.
-In Bavaria, the last wolf was killed in 1847, and had disappeared from the Rhine regions by 1899 and largely disappeared in Switzerland before the end of the 19th century.
+In Bavaria, the last wolf was killed in 1847, and wolves had disappeared from the Rhine regions by 1899 and largely disappeared in Switzerland before the end of the 19th century.
 In 1934, Nazi Germany introduced the first legislation regulating the protection of wolves.
 The last free-living wolf to be killed on the soil of present-day Germany before 1945 was the so-called "Tiger of Sabrodt", which was shot near Hoyerswerda, Lusatia (then Lower Silesia), in 1904.
 Today, wolves have returned to the area.

 Wolf hunting in France was first institutionalized by Charlemagne between 800 and 813, when he established the louveterie, a special corps of wolf hunters.
 The louveterie was abolished after the French Revolution in 1789, but was re-established in 1814.
 In 1883, up to 1,386 wolves were killed, with many more by poison.